Category Archives: Alfred Hitchcock

 The late 1950s and early 1960s revealed his best offerings, but this is no slouch.
 The film mixes thrills, double-cross, and murder in a way only Hitchcock can- perfectly.

 It is fast-paced and shot almost like a play, using primarily one set only.
-Based on the Broadway hit, which came first.
+It is based on the Broadway hit, which came first.

 When Tony’s plans go awry, he attempts the second act of deceit, but events spin out of control when Margot, Mark, and a sly Scotland Yard inspector (John Williams) begin putting the pieces together.

-The film is a popular one by way of the story because it is very conventional and pure Hitchcock.
-The viewer immediately knows who the killer is and his motivations- the hunger for wealth and the jealousy of another man.
+The film is popular because of its conventional, pure Hitchcock story.
+The viewer immediately knows who the killer is and his motivations—his hunger for wealth and jealousy of another man.

 Milland is perfect in the role with eye shifts and head turns.

-Set pieces like a key and a handbag come into play giving the film zest.
-When it is revealed that there are multiple keys the plot gets juicier and juicier.
-The flat where Tony and Margot reside is beautifully designed with state-of-the-art furniture and decorations making the set a character.
+Set pieces like a key and a handbag add zest to the film.
+The plot gets juicier and juicier when it is revealed that there are multiple keys.
+The flat where Tony and Margot reside is beautifully designed with state-of-the-art furniture and decorations, making the set a character.

 Lavish curtains and French doors are utilized during the late-night attempted murder scene, which is thrilling to witness, leaving the viewer with heart palpitations.

 The brilliance is that the viewer does not intend to hate Tony, at least this viewer didn’t.
-While he is not likable his motivations can be somewhat understood.
-On the flip side, Margot and Mark are not the heroes and their shenanigans bite them.
+While he is not likable, his motivations can be somewhat understood.
+Conversely, Margot and Mark are not heroes; their shenanigans bite them.

 I dare say that Grace Kelly has had better roles in Hitchcock films.
 To Catch a Thief (1955) immediately comes to mind.
-Margot is not a particularly strong character and is quite weak.
+Margot is not a particularly strong character and is relatively weak.

 Dial M for Murder has commonalities with two other Hitchcock gems.
-As with Strangers on a Train (1951), a tennis star is utilized as a major character and twisted strangulation is the game.
+As with Strangers on a Train (1951), a tennis star is utilized as a significant character, and twisted strangulation is the game.
 Also, a tit-for-tat technique is used.

-Like the underappreciated Rope (1948), the one-take sequence style and a film that could be a stage play are traits that are noticed.
+Like the underappreciated Rope (1948), the one-take sequence style and the film’s potential as a stage play are noticed traits.
 Those films are good ones to be in the same company with.

-The final thirty minutes travel by at break-neck speed as we wonder what will happen next.
-The cat-and-mouse activities are delightful and remind us that the film is quite basic and stripped down compared to his later films.
+The final thirty minutes pass at breakneck speed as we wonder what will happen next.
+The cat-and-mouse activities are delightful and remind us that the film is essential and stripped down compared to his later films.

 One set, good actors, and a full-throttle story do wonders to satisfy a fan.
-The camera movements and techniques are key to the entire film as a shot here or there is timed with flawless precision.
-Hitchcock used 3-D filming, inventive for this time.
+The camera movements and techniques are key to the entire film, as a shot here or there is timed with flawless precision.
+Hitchcock used 3-D filming, which was inventive for this time.

-With a fast pace, twists and turns, and good British sensibilities, the setting of a stylish London flat and good sophistication make this film one to remember.
+This film is one to remember with a fast pace, twists and turns, and good British sensibilities.
+Its setting is a stylish London flat, and the sophistication is suitable.

 Hitchcock/Truffaut-2015